Jim Owens, Ph.D.

-Jim, winner of a regional Emmy Award (2015) and multiple Telly Awards, was appointed by the Governor of Kentucky to serve on the Kentucky Film Commission beginning in 2016.
+Jim, winner of a regional Emmy Award (2015) and multiple Telly Awards and was appointed by the Governor of Kentucky to serve on the Kentucky Film Commission beginning in 2016 for a four year term.
 He has worked on local, regional, and national productions including projects for ESPN, ABC, Turner Sports, Sports Illustrated television, Canadian Broadcasting (CBC), NBC, and CBS.
 Broadcasts that he has worked on include Monday Night Football, NCAA basketball and 25 years of Indianapolis 500 coverage.
-His love of travel has allowed him to work on international television productions that have included fourteen Olympics and taken him to over thirty countries…trips that usually include Asbury students.
+His love of travel has allowed him to work on international television productions that have included fourteen Olympic Games and taken him to over thirty countries…trips that usually include Asbury students.

 Owens began his media career in photojournalism.
 As a freelance photojournalist for newspapers, magazines and the Associated Press; he photographed major news and sports events.
 His assignments ranged from shooting an Evil Knieval motorcycle jump to traveling with President Reagan on the campaign trail.

 M.A. in Instructional Systems Technology, Indiana University (1980)

 Ed.S. in Instructional Systems Technology, Indiana University (1981)

 Ph.D. in Communications, Southeastern University (1984)